 Palmer's Doctor of Ministry program is designed for professional church and parachurch leaders interested in holistic renewal of communities with concentrations: Religion and Public Policy, Personal and Spiritual Transformation, and Prophetic Preaching and Teaching.

-Hybrid, with both residency and online components
+- Delivery: hybrid, with residency and online components

-Parchment Valley, WV
+- Locations: St. Davids, PA or Parchment Valley, WV

-Designed for professional church and parachurch leaders who
+Designed for professional church and parachurch leaders who:

 - Desire to deepen their knowledge, skills and personal relationship with God